 I’ve had this happen a few times.
 I’ve taken what I’ve done branched out into various paths yet its all related.

-I Launched My Hobby And Turned It Into Cash
+I Took My Hobby And Turned It Into Cash

 I love to scrapbook.
 It’s my hobby.
 I started scrapbooking when I was about 11 years old.